News & Events

 2nd Annual National Employee Well-being Conference and Exhibition: July 25 - 26, 2017 | Alexandria, VA

-Hosted by World Congress, Dr. Enid Chung Roemer will be serving as the conference chairperson and will be joined by fellow panelists to discuss “Stakeholders View on Building a Well-being Ecosystem."
+Hosted by World Congress, Dr. Enid Chung Roemer served as the conference chairperson and was joined by fellow panelists to discuss “Stakeholders View on Building a Well-being Ecosystem."
 Learn more here.

 2017 Art & Science of Health Promotion Conference: March 27 - 28, 2017 | Colorado Springs, CO

-Dr. Ron Goetzel will be conducting a 2-day intensive training seminar: What is the Latest Research in Workplace Health Promotion (Wellness)?
+Dr. Ron Goetzel conducted a 2-day intensive training seminar: What is the Latest Research in Workplace Health Promotion (Wellness)?
 Learn more here.

 U.S. Chamber of Commerce - Innovations in Workplace and Community Wellness: A New Era, April 6, 2017 | Washington, DC

-The U.S. Chamber of Commerce, in conjunction with the American College of Preventative Medicine and Pfizer, will host its annual workplace wellness forum to commemorate National Workplace Wellness Week.
-The event will highlight trends in workplace and community wellness initiatives emphasizing strategies to influence behavior change, promoting mindfulness at work, and improving health through genetics.
-The forum will also address the link between health and performance.
-Dr. Ron Goetzel will moderate the panel on "Stepping Up the Ladder: Pathways to Integrated Health."
+The U.S. Chamber of Commerce, in conjunction with the American College of Preventative Medicine and Pfizer, hosted its annual workplace wellness forum to commemorate National Workplace Wellness Week.
+The event highlighted trends in workplace and community wellness initiatives emphasizing strategies to influence behavior change, promoting mindfulness at work, and improving health through genetics.
+The forum also addressed the link between health and performance.
+Dr. Ron Goetzel moderated the panel on "Stepping Up the Ladder: Pathways to Integrated Health."
 More information can be found here.

 Health Affairs Issue Briefing: The Work/Health Relationship, February 7, 2017 | Washington, DC